rexxars/react-lowlight/README.md

 * Thin wrapper on top of [lowlight](https://github.com/wooorm/lowlight) (Syntax highlighting using VDOM)
 * Lowlight uses [highlight.js](https://github.com/isagalaev/highlight.js) under the hood, thus supports all the same syntaxes
+* About ~18KB (6.5KB gziped) when using a single language syntax.
+Each language tends to pack on another ~2KB uncompressed.

 Feel free to check out a [super-simple demo](http://rexxars.github.io/react-lowlight/).